-OURFOCUS ADVOCACY AND POLICY CHANGE
+ADVOCACY AND POLICY CHANGE

-For hundreds of years, racist policies were established to remove Native peoples from their lands, destroy family and community structures, and make us ashamed to speak our languages and live our traditional ways.
+For hundreds of years, racist policies have been used to remove Native peoples from their lands, destroy family and community structures, and make us ashamed to speak our languages and live our traditional ways.
 We are forced to work within a system that was counting on us no longer being here today.
-That is what we are up against on a daily basis, and NOA is dedicated to reversing the harm done to Indian Country by working with Tribal and Native communities to advocate for policies that empower Native peoples and are informed by Indigenous knowledge.
+That is what we are up against on a daily basis.
+NOA is dedicated to reversing the harm done to Indian Country by working with tribal and Native communities to advocate for policies that empower Native peoples and are informed by Indigenous knowledge.

-In 2023, we closely monitored legislation that could impact Tribal lands, while connecting tribal and Native organizers to Congressional leaders and gathering hundreds-of-thousands of petitions and letters.
-We collaborated with members of Congress and the US Committee on Indian Affairs around various pieces of legislation.
+In 2023, we closely monitored legislation that could impact tribal lands, while connecting tribal and Native organizers to Congressional leaders and gathering hundreds-of-thousands of petitions and letters.
+We collaborated with members of Congress and the U.S. Committee on Indian Affairs around various pieces of legislation.

-NOA is able to expand our advocacy reach using digital channels, such as our email Listserv, which has more than 220,000 subscribers.
-We ended up sending 581 emails in 2023, encouraging subscribers to take action around numerous initiatives.
-We were also able to reach more than 340,000 people on social media and participate in 26 panels, webinars, podcasts, and interviews that allowed us to educate a variety of audiences about issues and our movement building work.
+NOA is able to expand our advocacy reach using digital channels, such as our email list, which has more than 220,000 subscribers.
+We sent 581 emails in 2023, encouraging subscribers to take action around numerous initiatives.
+We also reached more than 340,000 people on social media and participated in 26 panels, webinars, podcasts, and interviews that allowed us to educate a variety of audiences about issues and our movement building work.

-In 2023, NOA partnered with IllumiNative and Kauffman and Associates, Inc to conduct the largest Native-led survey for Native peoples-the Indigenous Futures Survey.
-With more than 5,000 Native peoples surveyed, we will have a deeper understanding of Indian Country's priorities and concerns, which will help inform Tribal leaders and members of Congress.
+In 2023, NOA partnered with IllumiNative and Kauffman and Associates, Inc to conduct the largest Native-led survey of Native peoples-the Indigenous Futures Survey.
+With more than 5,000 Native people surveyed, we will have a deeper understanding of Indian Country's priorities and concerns, which will help inform tribal leaders and members of Congress.
 The survey results will also be invaluable information to inform our future Native Vote work.